 Een theoloog uit de leerstellige commissie aan wie ik reeds tijdens de tweede sessie klaagde over het “minimalisme” aan pauselijke collegialiteit in het nieuwe schema, zei me geruststellend: “we zeggen het diplomatiek, maar na het concilie trekken we de geïmpliceerde conclusies”.
 Ik vond dit toen unfair en geloofde trouwens niet in zulk een concilieinterpretatie, waarbij de ene categorie stemmers de pauselijke collegialiteit zou negeren en de andere categorie ze zou impliceren!
 Er had ofwel een duidelijke tekst moeten zijn waarin het maximalisme (wat de collegialiteit bewat treft) ondubbelzinnig werd geformuleerd, ofwel een duidelijke tekst waarin de eerder minimalistische opvatting (die het schema uitdrukkelijk formuleert) wordt ontdaan van haar dubbelzinnige vaagheid-door-verzwijging van het eigenlijke probleem.

-A theologian from the doctrinal committee to whom I already complained during the second session about the “minimalism” of papal collegiality in the new scheme, said reassuringly, “we say it diplomatically, but after the council we draw the implied conclusions.”
-I found this unfair at the time, and by the way, did not believe in such a council interpretation, where one category of voters would ignore papal collegiality and the other category would imply it!
-There should have been either a clear text in which maximalism (which affects the collegiality) was unambiguously formulated, or a clear text in which the rather minimalist view (which the scheme expressly formulates) is stripped of its ambiguous vagueness-by-concealment of the actual problem.
-(Google Translate; emphasis added)
+A theologian from the doctrinal commission to whom I'd already complained in the second session about the ‘minimalism’ of papal collegiality in the new schema, attempted to comfort me by saying, “We say it diplomatically, but after the council, we will draw out an implied conclusion."
+At the time, I found this unfair, and besides, I do not believe in such an interpretation of the council whereby one category of voters ignore papal collegiality and the other category implies it!
+There should have been either a clear text, wherein maximalism (regarding collegiality) was unambiguously formulated, or a clear text wherein a more minimalistic interpretation (which the schema explicitly formulates) is gutted of its ambiguous vagueness-through-silence of the actual problem.
+(Translation by Gregory Arblaster; emphasis added)

 (Oddly, one website4 got the attribution right.)